How Do You Choose The Best Dog Collar?

-Dog collars are a very popular option among pet parent.
 Although using a dog harness is generally better for walks, collars have their own advantages.
-Among them is that they're easier to put on and that they're better for visible identification.

-When you walk into a pet store with a mission to find the perfect collar, the choices could get overwhelming.
-To help you out, here are the most important things you should consider:
+When you walk into a your local pet store with a mission to find the perfect collar, the choices could get overwhelming.

-Generally, there are two types of dog collars: the specialized collars and the regular collars.
+Generally, there are two types of dog collars: specialized and regular.

 Specialized collars exist to address a variety of problems.
-Among them are the choke chain, prong, or shock collars for supposedly difficult dogs.
+Often referred to as training collars, these will include the choke chain, prong, or shock collars for supposedly difficult dogs.